smessie/rl-robot-arm-evolution/README.md

 ```
 We also ignore errors in the `unity/Assets/StarterAssets/` folder, because that was included from the StarterAssets package.

-Note: for it to work on my setup in Visual Studio Code, you might have to downgrade the Visual Studio Code C# Extension to 1.24.1.
+Note: for it to work on your setup in Visual Studio Code, you might have to downgrade the Visual Studio Code C# Extension to 1.24.1.
 See [this issue](https://github.com/OmniSharp/omnisharp-vscode/issues/5160).

 ## What do the config parameters mean?